cwendel16834/database/readme.txt

-void deleteTuple(string select, Table* from, string where)
+int deleteTuple(string select, Table* from, string where)
 Description: Deletes the specified tuples from the table.

 Parameters: